Farva42/KlackEnder-Probe/README.md

 The ```[gcode_macro G29]``` does the same like the ```[gcode_macro AUTO_BED_MESH]```.
 I just added this so you can use the G29 commend as usual.

 ### Marlin
 The installation for Marlin requires some more changes, but I will guide you through this :)  There is also a zipped Marlin file.
 This is exactly the same configuration I used for testing.
+It contains the Probe related thins only!!
+Do not flash this to your printer!!

+#### 1. Configuration.h

+Search for ```// @section homing``` and change